Joel Stave: College career

-Sophomore season (2013)

-Stave recorded his first career rushing touchdown on August 31 against UMass.
+Stave recorded his first career rushing touchdown on August 31, 2013, against UMass.
 Established new career highs in completions (24), attempts (29) and touchdown passes (3) against Tennessee Tech on September 7.

-Junior season (2014)

-Stave passed for 1,350 yards, nine touchdowns, and 10 interceptions in the 2014 season.
+In 2014, Stave passed for 1,350 yards, nine touchdowns, and 10 interceptions in the 2014 season.

-Senior season (2015)

-As a senior, Stave passed for 2,687 yards and 11 touchdowns.
+As a senior in 2015, Stave passed for 2,687 yards and 11 touchdowns.
 In winning his final game of his collegiate career Joel Stave was named Holiday Bowl Offensive MVP and captured the title of winningest quarterback in Badgers history with 31 career wins, surpassing Brooks Bollinger's record set in 2002.

 Stave finished his career at Wisconsin as program's all-time leader in wins as a starting quarterback, with 31.
 Stave, a civil engineering major, also finished All-Academic Big Ten four times, breaking a record previously held by Drew Brees.
 He was also given the Big Ten Medal of Honor in 2016.